vignettes/articles/LIGER_Functions.Rmd

 LIGER_Functions.Rmd

-While the majority of scCustomize’s current functionality is with Seurat Objects there are a few functions for working with LIGER objects too.
+While the majority of scCustomize’s current functionality is with Seurat Objects there are a number of functions for working with LIGER objects too.

 For this tutorial, I will be utilizing microglia data from Marsh et al., 2022 (Nature Neuroscience) which I have converted to LIGER object.